btravers/DigitRecognizer/README.md

 If you run the application for the first time, you need to build cluster's Docker images:

     ./build-images.sh

+Then, start the Hadoop cluster with:

+    ./start-cluster.sh

+Once the cluster running, you will run bash shell in master container.
+The next steps will run in master container.

 ### Run Spark jobs